Understand The Law, The Lingo And How To Play The System

 You have to be able to turn on your legalese to the maximum extent possible depending on your audience.
 Sounding as if you know what you are talking about maybe about 60% of the real lawyer’s job.
 Still, take care to use the correct forms of address.
-For instance, use “Your Honor” when addressing the magistrates and always refer to your opponents as “the prosecution” or “the prosecutor” and never by name.
+For instance, use “Your Honor” when addressing the magistrates.
+Constantly refer to your opponents as “the prosecution” or “the prosecutor” and never by name.

 Always Anticipate An Appeal

 Always work your case as though you are winning, but always anticipate an appeal.
 The whole point of a conviction appeal is not to retry your case.
 An appeal court is not the place for you to present your “new” evidence to determine whether your client lost fairly.
 An appeal court can only set aside its conviction for your case for one of the following three reasons: the verdict was irrational or couldn’t be sustained by the evidence; the judge made an error of law, or there was a flaw injustice on any grounds (basis).

 For this reason, you need to keep track of any irregularities during the whole process that will help you fight your case in case it needs to move to a higher court.
 Keep an “error log” on which you keep track of all possible appellate before and during the trial.

 As Clarence Darrow said, “the best arguments are those in which you feel like you’re telling a story to the jury as you’re gathered around a campfire.”
 Emotionally based themes often serve as a hook to create imprints for the jury that linger until the time the verdict is decided.
 So use emotional one-sentence themes and storytelling to make engaging and effective arguments.
 Also, be friendly.
 Do not be afraid to smile and do not turn your back on the jury.